jlelong/LaTeX-Workshop-wiki/ExtraFeatures.md

 ### latex-workshop.view.outline.floats.enabled

 Show the floating objects (figures and tables) in the outline/structure views.
-Reload VSCode after changing the value.
+Reload vscode to make any change in this configuration effective.

 | type      | default value |
 |-----------|---------------|